microsoft/MicroHack/03-Azure/01-03-Infrastructure/07_Azure_Monitor/challenges/04_challenge.md

 ### Task 4

 In challenge 1 you have created a query to calculate the availability rate of each connected computer.
-Add this query to your workbook and add a tile to your dashboard `Dashboard Monitoring Microhack`.
 Set a threshold for the availability rate and add a traffic light icon to the table: green for availability rate > 99%, yellow for availability rate > 95% and red for availability rate < 95%.

 ### Learning Resources